SreeyaT/from-Tammineni/README.md

 |Cross Your Heart, Take My Name|A gripping thriller that weaves a web of secrets, trust, and betrayal, keeping readers on the edge of their seats.|Novoneel Chakraborty|
 |Can Love Happen Twice|A heartwarming tale exploring the complexities of love, relationships, and the possibility of second chances.|Ravinder Singh|

+---
+## Favourite Quotes

+> The greatest glory in living lies not in never falling, but in rising every time we fall.

+> Education is the most powerful weapon which you can use to change the world.

+Author Name : *Nelson Mandela*